ac-willeke/kedro-geospatial/docs/html/_sources/index.rst.txt

 **Geospatial Data Sciences**.
 It is based on the standard Kedro template which can be created using the command ``kedro new``.

-The template is extended with the following features:
+The template contains the following features:

+- **Kedro** project configuration.
 - **Dockerfile** to run your project in a container.
     - Base image is set to `osgeo/gdal:ubuntu-small-latest <https://github.com/OSGeo/gdal/pkgs/container/gdal>`_.
     - Dependencies defined in `requirements.txt </src/requirements.txt>`_ and `pyproject.toml <src/pyproject.toml>`_ installed in the container using pip.